quantiota/AI-Agent-Farm/doc/ai-agent-host/README.md

 2. **Grafana**: Grafana is a popular open-source platform for data visualization and monitoring.
 It provides a rich set of features for creating interactive dashboards and visualizing data from various sources.

 3. **Code-Server**: Code-Server is a web-based IDE based on Visual Studio Code.
 It provides a familiar coding environment with features such as code completion, syntax highlighting, and debugging capabilities.

+4. **Nginx: Nginx** is a widely-used web server and reverse proxy server.
+It enhances the AI Agent Host by providing additional functionality for routing and load balancing, improving performance and security

 ## Getting Started